 The World Way loop around the airport is prone to traffic, so from the Tom Bradley Int'l Terminal (TBIT) take the Upper Level route instead.
-After a sharp left past Terminal 2, make a quick right at the sign “To Arrivals”.
-You’ll end up across from the Tom Bradley International Terminal.
+After a sharp left past Terminal 2, make a quick right at the sign 'To Arrivals'.
+You’ll end up across from the TBIT.
 A left turn will take you to Terminals 5-7.

 If you're getting picked up from the airport, your driver can wait in the free Cell Phone Waiting Lot, located at the intersection of 96th St. & Vicksburg Av, next to the entrance of Economy Lot C.

 The easiest way to get to Manhattan Beach from LAX is to take a taxi.
 Tell the driver you want to go to Manhattan Beach Boulevard and Highland Avenue (the heart of downtown).
-It should cost no more than $27 including tip and less on the return since there’s no $4 airport surcharge
+It should cost no more than USD 27 including tip, and less on the return since there's no USD 4 airport surcharge

 All the best restaurants are in the international terminal.
 If you’re flying from here, head to ink.sack for delicious artisanal sandwiches by chef Michael Voltaggio.

-International Terminal, airside, Level 4, near Gate 148
+Tom Bradley International Terminal, after security, Level 4, near Gate 148

-The Farmers Market at LAX is small-scale version of the city’s famous market at Fairfax and Third.
+The Original Farmers Market at LAX is small-scale version of the city’s famous market at Fairfax and Third.
 It is located in the food court between Concourse A and B. Designed to look just like the original, you’ll find a broad selection of meals, fresh flowers, and local produce.
-Airport staples are also available—chips, wraps, sandwiches, and soft drinks.
+Airport staples are also available – crisps, wraps, sandwiches, and soft drinks.

 If you’re flying United, skip the long lines at Terminal 7 by going through Terminal 6 where the lines are shorter.
 The two terminals are connected by an underground walkway after security.